ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 ---

 ## **b) Emotional noise as a narrative shield**
-Allowing extreme voices to dominate serves a function:
+Allowing highly visible, provocative voices to dominate serves a function:

 - it creates a chaotic, unserious comment environment
 - it discourages analytical participation